basicallydan/danhough.com/_posts/2015-08-17-average-day-in-seoul.markdown

 You don't normally go to cafés to get free wine, though.
 The reason I go is usually pretty straightforward: air conditioning.
 Late July to mid August turns Korea into a sauna, so café trips are inevitable and frequent.

 My first activity each morning is Korean class (it's going well, by the way) at the Ganada (가나다) Korean Academy.
 After three hours there, I head to the nearest café, Café Moin (also in Hongdae).
-By now, they've gotten to know me a little bit and have decided that I need to learn how to say "big size" when referring to the amount of Ice Coffee I'd like to drink.
+By now, they've gotten to know me a little bit and have decided that I need to learn how to say "big size" when referring to the amount of ice coffee I'd like to drink.
 I still forget, every single time, so I just say, "big-uh sy-juh" (say it out loud and you'll see what it means).

 {% include _figure.html src="/img/interloper/coffee-shop.jpg" caption="A typical Korean coffee shop" %}